JasmineKhalimova/Android_Real_Estate_App/README.md

 1.2.
 Login Page: User loging page - Already registered users can login using their cradentials.
 If the user does not remeber their passowrd they can click forgot password.

+1.3: Posting an ad form: All the registered users are able to post an ad.

 3. Interface design: Using button framgent design for the app interface.
+3.1.
+Top navigation create for user to logout.

 Reference: